 Based on the Wikipedia

 A.K.M.
-Adam is currently a member of the Theology Faculty of the University of Oxford, where he has been College Lecturer in Theology at Oriel College and Lecturer in New Testament at Regent’s Park College, having taught for nine years at St Stephen’s House.
+Adam is currently a member of the Theology Faculty of the University of Oxford, where he is College Lecturer in Theology at Oriel College and Lecturer in New Testament at Regent’s Park College, having taught for nine years at St Stephen’s House.
 He received a bachelor’s degree in philosophy at Bowdoin College, an M.Div. and S.T.M. from Yale Divinity School, and a Ph.D. in New Testament from Duke University.
 Ordained to the priesthood in 1986, he has served a number of schools and parishes, most recently including the Parish of St. Luke’s, Evanston.
 AKMA has taught at Eckerd College, Princeton Theological Seminary, Seabury-Western Theological Seminary, and Duke Divinity School, and most recently at the University of Glasgow, where he taught New Testament and Early Church History.
 He spent one semester at the Names Foundation in San Francisco, studying the inter-textual relation of the Bible and the AIDS Memorial Quilt.
 He has written and edited numerous books and articles, including What is Postmodern Biblical Criticism?
 (1995), Making Sense of New Testament Theology (1995), A Grammar of New Testament Greek (1999), A Handbook of Postmodern Biblical Interpretation, Postmodern Interpretations of the Bible: A Reader (2000), Faithful Interpretation (2006), and James: A Handbook on the Greek Text (2013), and Looking Through a Glass Bible, (ed. with Samuel Tongue, 2014); most recently, he participated in the translation of Alain le Boulluec’s The Notion of Heresy in Greek Literature in the Second and Third Centuries (ed.
 David Lincicum and Nicholas Moore, trans.
 A. K. M. Adam, Monique Cuany, Nicholas Moore, and Jordan Daniel Wood).
 His articles have appeared in Interpretation, Horizons in Biblical Theology, Journal for Interdisciplinary Biblical Studies, Teaching Theology and Religion, Scottish Journal of Theology, Journal for the Study of the Pseudepigrapha, and Anglican Theological Review.